 TSM-EGYPT activities started in 2008 with a comprehensive review of relevant Egyptian laws, regulations and codes.
-Consequently, a certification programme supported by DWA was launched at 2010 and 5 plants have been awarded the TSM-EGYPT certificate of compliance.
-DWA supported the inspection process by providing lead inspectors who trained and authorized Egyptian inspectors.
-The next step was the transfer the full responsibility for TSM-EGYPT development, inspections and certification from GIZ/DWA to the HCWW.
+A certification Programme supported by DWA- Germany was launched at 2010 and 5 plants have been awarded the TSM-EGYPT certificate of compliance.
+DWA supported the inspection process by providing lead inspectors who in return trained and authorized Egyptian inspectors.
+The next step was the transfer the full responsibility for TSM-EGYPT development, inspections and certification from GIZ- WWMP/DWA to the HCWW.

-HCWW decided to consider 2017 as the year of safety, so, they organized national skill competition similar to the biannual international competition taking place at IFAT- Germany.
+HCWW decided to consider 2017 the year of Labor Safety, therefore the national skill competition was organised similar to the biannual international competition taking place at IFAT- Germany.
 The Egyptian competition had in addition the area of chlorine leak.

-At the international level, GIZ supported HCWW to Attend Professional Skills competitions at IFAT 2014 and 2016 with four teams that achieved a good ranking through 15 German and international teams.
+At the international level, GIZ supported HCWW to attend the Professional Skills competitions at IFAT 2014 and 2016 with four teams that achieved good ranking among 5 German and international teams.

-TSM-EGYPT has a good potential to be upscale further throughout Egypt, Arabic countries and extended to other areas.
-GIZ financed a similar program to The Arab Countries Water Utilities Association (ACWUA).
-The results was issuing the first version of TSM-ARAB requirements for water and wastewater facilities and certifying seven TSM-ARAB inspectors from Egypt, Jordan and Tunisia, also, certifying two pilot facilities at Jordan and Tunisia.
+GIZ financed a similar program among the Arab Countries through the Arab Countries Water Utilities Association (ACWUA).
+As a result the first version of TSM-ARAB for water and wastewater facilities was issued, seven TSM-ARAB inspectors were certified from Egypt, Jordan and Tunisia, and in addition two pilot facilities in Jordan and Tunisia were certified.

 Image: TSM Egypt

-1. To enhance the performance of Water and Wastewater utilities in Egypt to the level of international industry standards.
+1. To enhance the performance of Water and Wastewater utilities in Egypt to the international standards.

-2. To fulfill the gap between the current operational system and the needed requirement of the application of the Egyptian codes, laws, standard, regulations and decrees.
+2. To fulfill the gap between the current operational system and the needed requirement of the compliance with the Egyptian codes, laws, standard, regulations and decrees.

-3. To get a German/Egyptian certificate from international certifier body in the fields of operation, maintenance, Occupational Health and Safety(OHS), Human resource (HR), Quality control/Quality assurance (QA/QC) and management.
+4. To improve fields of operation, maintenance, Occupational Health and Safety(OHS), Human resource (HR), Quality control/Quality assurance (QA/QC) and management.

-4. To guide and support the managers of Water and wastewater facilities to meet their Egyptian regulatory obligations (Codes and Standards) through application of a checklist toolbox so called TSM EGYPT requirement.
+5. To support the managers of Water and wastewater facilities to meet their Egyptian regulatory obligations (Codes and Standards) through application of a simplified checklist - toolbox (TSM EGYPT requirement).

-6. To increase the life time of the assets of the facilities and operate the facilities in an economic efficiently by applying the following programmes:
+7. To increase the life time of the assets of the facilities and operate the facilities in an economic efficient manner by applying:

 • Standard operation procedures (SOPs)